-This is why our Town Hall tour is so good.
-New Manchester Walks’s Ed Glinert journeyed down to the capital to take out of the London Library two hefty volumes on Ford Madox Brown’s paintings.
+This is why our Town Hall tour is expert.
+New Manchester Walks’s Ed Glinert journeyed down to the capital to borrow from the London Library two hefty volumes on Ford Madox Brown’s paintings.
 Books which aren’t available in Manchester and can’t be bought for love or money.
 So now we know the real stories behind the Town Hall Murals that so captivate our customers.

 Make sure you book your place, for the Town Hall will be closing for repairs for five years in January 2018.

 * Please book through eventbrite.

 * Sorry we can’t accept vouchers on this tour owing to the restrictions on numbers.

 * Choose a date and click the link.